What is MAST and How Does it Improve Bitcoin?

 The greatest advantage offered by the addition of MAST is the possibility of smart contract functionality as well as scalability.
 Using MAST, it is possible to write a long list of conditions within a spend without a proportionate growth in data.
 Due to this, it is possible to create complex smart contract on the Bitcoin blockchain.
 Furthermore, MAST can also help address scalability concerns.
 The upgrade is quite unique, in the respect that there is no trade-off between efficiency, functionality and privacy.

-Moreover, MAST would lead to a greater level of privacy associated with transactions on’s blockchain because only the information used while the transaction is process is included in the transaction data.
+Moreover, MAST would lead to a greater level of privacy associated with transactions on Bitcoin’s blockchain because only the information used while the transaction is process is included in the transaction data.
 Data that may be attached to a bitcoin but is unused in a transaction, such as a timelock or a condition, is not included in the transaction data.
 This protects the privacy of those included in the conditions because data related to them is not made publicly visible.
 In addition, MAST can also restore fungibility as it would make it impossible to ascertain which units were attached to a smart contract and which were simple spends.

 Lastly, the use of MAST would lead to much less data per transaction because of the use of Merkle trees.
 Merkle roots and Merkle proofs would remove the need to include the whole data set.
 As a result of this, transactions on the blockchain would also be faster.